Skip to main content

 The downsides of a timeline roadmap

 If you’re using a timeline roadmap you are basically using a glorified release plan to manage your product strategy.
-You’re mixing up two distinct processes that are each critical to your company’s success.
+You’re mixing up in the differences between product roadmaps vs release plans and combining two distinct processes that are each critical to your company’s success.

 Here are three reasons why this mix-up is a problem.